|Proposal Writing Guidelines and Scoring Criteria|

 The following criteria, endorsed by the International Union of Pure and Applied Physics (IUPAP) in the IUPAP Recommendations for the Use of Major Physics Users Facilities, will be used by the Proposal Study Panels (PSPs) to evaluate beam time proposals for general users:

-PIs and experimental leads will find it helpful to address each of these aspects in their proposals.
+PIs and experiment leaders will find it helpful to address each of these aspects in their proposals.

 Clearly state the goals and scope of the proposed experiment.
 Discussion of the scientific motivation should be brief, starting with a short introduction suitable for the non-specialist, since members of the Proposal Study Panels are not specialists in all fields of research.
 Further details should address the proposed research specifically, while avoiding general statements.
 The number of eight-hour beamtime shifts requested should be consistent with the goals.
 It is not helpful to inflate the amount of beamtime required for an experiment.